slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *"The world is changed by your example, not by your opinion."
 -- Paulo Coelho*
+> *"At high tide the fish eats ants; at low tide the ants eat fish."
+-- Proverb*

 - regrets are especially painful when you abandon a previous plan and feel like you have to run in the other direction twice as fast to make up for lost time.
 - when you hit a wrong note, it’s the next note that makes it good or bad.